 No. In North Carolina, if someone is in the process of unlawfully and forcefully entering your home, this person is no longer a mere trespasser and you can use the Castle Doctrine and personal protection deadly force laws.
 You are no longer protecting just your property but are now protecting yourself and your family.
 A mere trespasser can quickly become a more dangerous threat.

-It is crucial that you understand the laws here in North Carolina.
+It is crucial that you understand the stand your ground law in NC.
 If you have any question about this issue, contact U.S. LawShield and asked to speak to your Independent Program Attorney.